Bob Clay: Subsequent political activities

+In 2015, the BBC announced that it was to produce a biographical drama film about Reg Keys' life called Reg.
+In the film, broadcast on 6 June 2016, Clay was portrayed by Ralph Brown and the script was by Jimmy McGovern and Robert Pugh.

-Clay went on to live in the Marches city of Hereford, and remains politically active as a volunteer official in the local Labour Party.
-He has involved himself in a number of local causes, including a group opposed to the building of a by-pass which would disturb ancient archaeological remains known as The Dinedor Serpent.
+Clay went on to live in the Marches city of Hereford, and remained politically active as a volunteer official in the local Labour Party.
+He involved himself in a number of local causes, including a group opposed to the building of a by-pass which would disturb ancient archaeological remains known as The Dinedor Serpent.
 He now lives in the Llansamlet ward of Swansea East, where, on 4 July 2013, he was elected in a by-election, as a Labour Party councillor for the City and County of Swansea Council.
 His wife, Uta Clay, served as a councillor for the same council, but both stood down at the 2017 election.